 Instructions

-- Rinse the duck well under cold running water.
-Dry with paper towels.
-Cut the wings off , if desired.
-I cut the extra skin off the neck (depending on how the duck is prepared from the store).
+- Rinse the duck thoroughly under cold running water and pat it dry with paper towels.
+If desired, cut off the wings.
+Trim any extra skin from the neck, depending on how the duck is prepared from the store.

-- Salt generously on all sides.
-Pour the salt into the belly cavity as well.
+- Generously season the duck with salt on all sides, including the belly cavity.
 Rub the caraway seeds into the skin of the duck.

-- If you cut the wings off , put them in the bottom of the baking dish.
-Place the duck on top of them, breast side down.
-Cover the roasting dish with a lid and place it in a preheated oven at 320 °F (160 °C) for 2 hours.
+- If you cut the wings off, place them in the bottom of the baking dish.
+Position the duck on top of them, breast side down.
+Cover the roasting dish with a lid and place it in a preheated oven at 320 °F for 2 hours.

-- After two hours, remove the lid from the roasting dish, turn the duck breast side up.
-Increase the temperature to 360 °F (180 °C) and let the duck roast until a crispy crust forms on the surface.
-This takes about half an hour.
+- After two hours, remove the lid from the roasting dish and turn the duck breast side up.
+Increase the temperature to 360 °F and roast the duck until a crispy crust forms on the surface, which takes about half an hour.

 Notes

 - SIDES: The best side dishes for Bohemian roast duck are braised red cabbage and dumplings.
-There are two options available: either potato dumplings or bread dumplings.
-If desired, substitute red cabbage for stewed sauerkraut; however, sauerkraut is more likely to be served with roast pork.
+You can choose between potato dumplings or bread dumplings.
+If desired, you can substitute the red cabbage with stewed sauerkraut, although sauerkraut is more commonly served with roast pork.

-- SERVING: Divide the roasted duck into individual portions and serve as follow: First, spread the slices of dumplings around the perimeter of the plate, tip two fair spoonfuls of the braised cabbage to one side, and finally, place the duck roast on the remaining space.
-Pour over two spoonfuls of the fat rendered from the duck.
+- SERVING: Divide the roasted duck into individual portions and serve as follows: First, arrange slices of dumplings around the perimeter of the plate.
+Next, add two generous spoonfuls of braised cabbage to one side.
+Finally, place a portion of the roast duck in the remaining space.
+Pour two spoonfuls of the rendered duck fat over the duck.

-- I cut the wings off the duck because I am laying them on the bottom of the roasting pan where the duck will be made.
+- I cut the wings off the duck and lay them on the bottom of the roasting pan where the duck will be cooked.
 The wings create a kind of insulation between the meat and the bottom of the roasting pan.
-The duck doesn't stick to the bottom, and its skin doesn't tear when turning.
+This prevents the duck from sticking to the bottom and helps ensure the skin doesn't tear when turning.

 Dearest Petra!
 I'm so glad I found you!
 You are from the part of Europe that my grandfather was from!
 The recipe for the roasted duck is spot on to how my German mother and Bavarian grandmother made it.
 We always used the grease from the pan over top of the sliced Houskove Knedlíky (Knodel).
 Incidentally, your recipe for "Houskove Knedlíky" is exactly how my mother taught me how to make it!
 I've been passing what I learned down to my own daughter and gave her the link to your website (of which I will be a "regular" viewer).